rmonier/ocamlFF/README.md

 You can then generate your own graphs using this website : https://algorithms.discrete.ma.tum.de/graph-algorithms/flow-ford-fulkerson/index_en.html

 Download the TXT and use it as the input file.

+## What is working

+The Minimal Acceptable Project : The Ford Fulkerson algorithm is able to run and to resolve several examples of graphs.